Mezzo social work: a comprehensive guide

 Bachelor’s of social work (BSW)

 To be a social worker, you must earn at least a bachelor’s degree.
-A bachelor’s degree of social work (BSW) and bachelor of arts in social work (BASW) programs both prepare students to practice as social workers.
-In general, bachelor’s programs focus on major theories of social work.
-The goal is to gain an understanding of major social problems, their causes, and possible solutions.
-A bachelor’s degree in social work may include hands-on experience such as a practicum.
+A bachelor’s in social work (BSW) and bachelor of arts in social work (BASW) both prepare students to practice as social workers.
+In general, the goal of a BSW is to help students gain an understanding of major social problems, their causes, and possible solutions.
+The degree may include hands-on experience such as a practicum.

 Master’s of social work (MSW)

-Most mezzo social workers hold at least a master’s degree of social work.
+Some mezzo social workers pursue a master’s of social work.
 There are many master’s degree programs, each of which may have specific tracks to focus on micro, mezzo, or macro work.
 Some mezzo social workers get a master’s degree with a clinical concentration, while others do not.
 Clinical social work programs typically include regular graduate coursework as well as practicum experiences to learn how to provide psychotherapy.

 To become a licensed social worker, it is important to complete an accredited MSW program.
-The Council on Social Work Accreditation (CSWA) determines whether a program meets accreditation criteria.
-MSW programs may be offered in an in-person, online, or hybrid format.
-Typically, clinical social work programs have at least some in-person requirements for clinical practicums.
+The Council on Social Work Education (CSWE) determines whether a program meets accreditation criteria.
+MSW programs may be offered in person, online, or in a hybrid format.

 Social work licensing and certification options